bjuppa/fluent-form/README.md

 The fieldset can be treated as a regular form block container, but it also has `withLegend($html_contents)` to add contents to its `<legend>`.

-To add more control blocks outside a nested block container, use `getFormBlockContainer()` on the last item, and then `followedBy...Block()`.
+To add more control blocks outside a nested block container, use `getControlBlockContainer()` on the last item, and then `followedBy...Block()`.
 Or `getForm()` and then `containing...Block()` if you want to go all the way up adding more blocks to the top container.